 Virtually all medications have a risk of side effects; Ativan is no different.
 The most common side effects associated with this medication are:

 - Low blood pressure

 Click the button to book an appointment with an expert – don’t miss out on the medication.

-To prevent or lessen any potential side effects, patients should take this medication on or about the same time each day.
+To prevent or lessen any potential side effects, patients should take this medication at or about the same time each day.
 Be sure to discuss all the problems with your doctor.
 The therapeutic dosage for Ativan is determined by a qualified health care provider.
-The right dosage depends on the condition treated, age and health history, prior experience with drugs in the benzodiazepine group and the patient’s response to the drug.
+The right dosage depends on the condition treated, age and health history, prior experience with drugs in the benzodiazepine group, and the patient’s response to the drug.